janiskelemen/formvuelar/README.md

 ```
 <p>
 I'm using <a href="https://tailwind.com">Tailwind CSS</a> for the demo.
-Feel free to use the predefined css component classes.
+Feel free to use the predefined css component classes for your own projects.
 </p>